amroibrahim/DIYDoom/tutorial/README.md

 # Week 007 - BSP Node
-BSP (binary space partitioning), is just a tree that breaks down a map too small pieces (sub-sectors) and stores them in a form of a tree nodes so it is easy to search for a sub-sector and look at neighboring sub-sectors.
+BSP (binary space partitioning), is just a tree that breaks down a map into small pieces (sub-sectors) and stores them in a form of tree nodes so it is easy to search for a sub-sector and look at neighboring sub-sectors.
 When the map is created by the designer it gets processed to generate its BSP tree before the map could be used in game.
-Lets have a high overview of how this BSP tree could be visualized.
+Let's have a high overview of how this BSP tree could be visualized.

 Let's take E1M1 as an example

 ![E1M1](../img/BSP1.png)

 A splitter is chosen, and then everything is on the the front or the back of that splitter (sometimes they also call it left and right, I decided not to go with this convention due to the fact that the left is not always the left and right is not always right.
-Left could be on the right and right could be on the left if you got confused your on the right track.
+Left could be on the right and right could be on the left.
+If you got confused your on the right track.
 Using left and right will get confusing so front and back is better so no assumptions in direction would be done).

 The front and back are based on the direction of the first vertex moving to the second vertex (mathematically called vector, the direction you go moving to the second point).